davidayalas/personal_site/functions/README.md

 * This lambda is based on the idea behind of https://staticman.net/ for publising comments into static sites and [JAMStack Lambda Comments](https://github.com/davidayalas/jamstack-lambda-comments)

 * It manages Twitter webhook validation: crc token (GET) and x-twitter-webhooks-signature (POST webhook)
-* On new tweets or retweets puts new data file into github repo to generate a build
+* On new tweets or retweets puts new markdown file into github repo to generate a build
 * Deletes from github deleted tweets or undone retweets
 * For pinned tweets there isn't a webhook action.
 For that, I generate a build if webhook is a fav (favorited_status) on a tweet of my own.